lucienlmy/5mod/How-to-Ask-for-Help-&-Support.md

 >**Title:** Cars disappear when I spawn them!
 >
 >**Message:**
->Hi, I'm running the latest GTA V (version 1.0.1103.2 on Steam) and I updated OpenIV, ScriptHookV, ScriptHookVDotNet.
+>Hi, I'm running the latest GTA V (version 1.0.1103.2 on Steam) and I updated OpenIV, ScriptHookV, and ScriptHookVDotNet.
 Here are the logs:
 >
 >* asiloader.log on pastebin
 >* ScriptHookV.log on pastebin